laarhive/charlie/docs/architecture/devices.md

 - is instantiated from a config entry (`config.devices[]`)
 - creates and owns its protocols
 - publishes raw domain events (or system events) to a bus
-- supports block/unblock
+- supports block / unblock
-- supports injection with a generic payload (string/JSON) interpreted by the device kind
+- supports injection with a generic payload (string or JSON) interpreted by the device kind

 A device does NOT:
-- apply debounce/cooldown/semantic mapping (that belongs to controllers)
+- apply debounce / cooldown / semantic mapping (that belongs to controllers)
 - contain core decision logic (that belongs to CharlieCore)

 ### Protocol
 A protocol:
-- provides IO primitives (subscribe/read/write/etc.)
+- provides IO primitives (subscribe / read / write / etc.)
-- can throw on construction if the platform/tools are missing
+- can throw on construction if the platform or tools are missing
 - does not publish to buses

 ## Lifecycle

 Configured state (from config):
-- `active`
+- active
-- `manualBlocked`
+- manualBlocked

 Runtime state (reported by DeviceManager via `system:hardware`):
-- `active`
+- active
-- `degraded`
+- degraded
-- `manualBlocked`
+- manualBlocked

 Rules:
-- `manualBlocked` means the device should not run.
+- manualBlocked means the device should not run
-- `degraded` means the device is configured active but not functioning.
+- degraded means the device is configured active but not functioning
-- recovery is device-specific (DeviceManager calls `unblock()`, device decides what to do).
+- recovery is device-specific (DeviceManager calls `unblock()`, device decides what to do)

 ## Device Manager contract